 Globin proteins as a model system

-One of our main projects involves a systematic comparative study of hemoglobin adaptation to hypoxia in high-altitude vertebrates.
+Another one of our main projects involves a systematic comparative study of hemoglobin adaptation to hypoxia in high-altitude vertebrates.
 This research is motivated by questions about the repeatability and predictability of molecular adaptation, and the roles of mutational pleiotropy and epistasis in shaping trajectories of protein evolution.
 Specifically, we are testing hypotheses about how pleiotropic trade-offs and epistatic interactions influence the selective accessibility of alternative mutational pathways during adaptive protein evolution.
 Our functional studies of native hemoglobins in mammals and birds are complemented by manipulative experiments that enable us to relate site-specific changes in hemoglobin structure to adaptive changes in blood biochemistry.
 Specifically, we are using a combinatorial protein engineering approach based on site-directed mutagenesis to measure the phenotypic effects of specific amino acid mutations in recombinant hemoglobins.
-This work involves collaborations with Chris Witt (University of New Mexico), Hideaki Moriyama (University of Nebraska), as well as Angela Fago and Roy E. Weber, both at Aarhus University, Denmark.

 GENE DUPLICATION, GENOME DUPLICATION, AND EVOLUTIONARY INNOVATION